Maurice Alexander (wide receiver): Philadelphia Stars

-Alexander was selected by Philadelphia Stars on 23 February 2022, Day 2 of 2022 USFL Draft.
-Wide receivers became eligible for selection between rounds 13-17 and again in the supplemental draft.
+On February 23, 2022, Alexander was selected by Philadelphia Stars of the United States Football League (USFL) on Day 2 of the 2022 USFL draft.
+Wide receivers became eligible for selection between rounds 13–17 and again in the supplemental draft.
 Alexander was the penultimate wide receiver selected in the draft proper, picked in round 17, 139th overall.

 Alexander was named in the Week 2 All-USFL Team.
 He finished the game against Pittsburgh Maulers with 186 all-purpose yards, 87 receiving yards from 8 receptions and 2 receiving touchdowns.
 Despite this, he has been used predominantly as a return specialist, leading the team in both kick and punt return yards.

 Detroit Lions

 Alexander signed with the Detroit Lions on August 3, 2022.
-He was waived on August 30, 2022 and signed to the practice squad the next day.
-He was promoted to the active roster on October 8, 2022.
-He was waived two days later.
-He was re-signed to the practice squad two days later.
-He was promoted back to the active roster on October 22.
-He was waived on October 24, 2022.
-He was re-signed to the practice squad two days later.
-He signed a reserve/future contract on January 9, 2023.
+On August 30, he was waived and signed to the practice squad the next day.
+He was promoted to the active roster on October 8.
+Alexander was waived two days later.
+He was re-signed to the practice squad on October 12, and was promoted back to the active roster on October 22.
+Alexander was waived on October 24 and re-signed to the practice squad two days later.
+Alexander signed a reserve/future contract with Detroit on January 9, 2023.